tn-tttns/tn-tttns/README.md

 - 👋 Hi, I’m @tn-tttns
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and JS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...